At Brantridge, we are guided by a pupil centred approach to behaviour.

 At Brantridge School, we aim to be proactive in relation to behaviour management.
 Each item of the behaviour management policy is underpinned by on-going daily assessment of engagement and negative behaviours displayed, weekly target setting, planning and intervention for individual pupils at the Multi-Disciplinary meeting, and subsequent evaluation of the interventions introduced by Class teachers, Therapists and the Behaviour Team.

 Each pupil has Positive Behaviour and Support Plan (PBSP) which is written with the child and his parents/carers.
-They are reviewed each term or more frequently if necessary.
+Plans are reviewed each term or more frequently if necessary.
 All staff in school are made aware of any changes to the plan so that they are fully informed when a new piece of information, change in response, or successful strategy is identified

 As a special school we take account of the SEN nature of the pupils and students and the manifestation of complex behaviours associated with these needs.
-We recognise that all behaviour is communication and the majority of our pupils and students have communication difficulties.
+We recognise that all behaviour is communication and the majority of our pupils have communication difficulties.

 Adults in the school are trained to read this communication (behaviour) and reflect on their own practice.
 At Brantridge School, we require all adults to model good behaviour.
-It is through modelling consideration and respect that we demonstrate to pupils and students what good behaviour is and how it promotes engagement and learning.
+It is through modelling consideration and respect that we demonstrate to pupils what good behaviour is and how it promotes engagement and learning.